daigaku-ruby/daigaku/README.md

 We encourage you to contribute to Daigaku development and course creation.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant code of conduct](http://contributor-covenant.org/version/1/2/0).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant Code of Conduct](https://github.com/daigaku-ruby/daigaku/blob/master/CODE_OF_CONDUCT.md).

 ### Creating Daigaku courses